BerendKemper/filestream-logger/README.md

 </ul>
 This method invokes <code>callback</code> when all previously queued functions have finished.
 <h3><code>filestreamLogger.destroy()</code></h3>
-This method ends the writestream, destroys the log file at the writestream's <code>filepath</code> if it has no content, removes this logger's cross-log function from all from all other loggers extend lists and clears the callback-queue.
+This method ends the <a href="https://nodejs.org/dist/latest-v14.x/docs/api/fs.html#fs_class_fs_writestream">writestream</a>, <a href="https://nodejs.org/dist/latest-v14.x/docs/api/fs.html#fs_fs_unlink_path_callback">destroys</a> the log file at the writestream's <code>filepath</code> if it has no content, removes the logger's cross-log function from all from all other loggers extend lists and clears the <a href="https://www.npmjs.com/package/ca11back-queue">callback-queue</a> to prevent function scopes from within the callback-queue from referring to the <code>filestreamLogger</code> so that everything can be garbage collected.
+Check out the example below where logger.noob get destroyed and entirely garbage collected.
 <h3><code>filestreamLogger.extend(filestreamLogger)</code></h3>
 <ul>
 	<details>